ulantore19/ForusData_ImageClassification/README.md

 The top validation accuracy is **93.5%**.
 The plot of how accuracy and loss values have been chaning displayed in figure below.
-![Loss and Accuracy values on train and validation set](Loss%20and%20Accuracy.png) Prediction of "sample.npy" is written in "predicted_results_for_sample.npy".
-The metric values were written in `validation.csv`.
+![Loss and Accuracy values on train and validation set](Loss%20and%20Accuracy.png) The metric values were written in `validation.csv`.